juzerzarif/Shell-Project/README.md

 ```

 - export - Sets the value of an environment variable.
 Quash should support
   reading from and writing to environment variables.
+(Jay)

 ```bash
 [QUASH]$ export PATH=/usr/bin:/bin  # Set the PATH environment variable